LucyHeath/Lay-by/README.md

 ![Index page](https://user-images.githubusercontent.com/114397080/211047556-e93bd77e-ff39-4cec-8e47-876923059baf.png)

 #### Filter and search bar
-This works well and can be used in combination if the user would like to filter a spot by country of directly search for the location by name.
+This works well and can be used in combination if the user would like to filter a spot by country or directly search for the location by name.

 ![Filter](https://user-images.githubusercontent.com/114397080/211046650-e3a2077c-1ff4-45b9-98c3-0ba465581bf3.png)